mbordash/blobinator/README.txt

 2. This screen shot depicts real-time content analysis for an article after pressing the Blobinator button.

 == Changelog ==

+= 1.1.4 =
+* Set default trial key, so no more manual activation.
+Also converted color bars to blue.

 = 1.1.0 =
 * BUG-FIX: Fixed modal height based on viewport.